What are Cookies & Do They Compromise Security?

 It is also possible to reject cookies if you prefer to use Internet without enabling storing of cookies.
 Method for disabling cookies varies from browser to browser; you just need to look at settings page to find the cookie options.

 Using a firewall is highly recommended, which can help protect your computer from various different types of threats.
-Also, always use antivirus software so that it can detect and delete any malicius code-injectected cookie from your computer that might may come from Internet.
+Also, always use antivirus software so that it can detect and delete any malicious code-injectected cookie from your computer that might may come from Internet.